dangkhoaow/freetool.online/app/projly/components/tasks/README.md

 # Task Components Documentation

-> **Updated:** 2025-05-24 (Centralized Task Management Implementation)
+> **Updated:** 2025-05-24 (Full Hierarchical Task Display Implementation)

 ## Overview
 The task components provide the UI for managing tasks in the Projly application, with a centralized approach to task hierarchy and filtering.
 The system maintains consistent functionality across different views (main tasks page, project tasks, and subtasks) through reusable components and hooks.
-The UI features visual indicators for sub-tasks, preserves parent-child relationships during filtering/sorting, and offers flexible task hierarchy display options.
+The UI features comprehensive visual indicators for multi-level sub-tasks, preserves parent-child relationships during filtering/sorting, and offers flexible task hierarchy display options with unlimited nesting depth.

 ## Components